Sri Lanka by Local Rail

 - Spot elephants and maybe even an elusive leopard on a 4WD safari in the Yala National Park

-- The Ella Odyssey scenic train through the lush hill country to Kandy
+- Ride The Ella Odyssey scenic train through the lush hill country to Kandy

 - Explore a traditional tea plantation in the central highlands

-- See the Temple of the Tooth in Kandy, home to the earthly Lord Buddha
+- Visit the Temple of the Tooth in Kandy, home to the earthly Lord Buddha

-- The Demodara Circular Loop train over the historic Nine Arch Bridge
+- Ride the Demodara Circular Loop train over the historic Nine Arch Bridge

 - Be mesmerized by the Sigiriya Lion Rock Fortress and climb it if you like!